 Suggested Timeframe: 5 class sessions, 30-45 minute class periods

-Suggested Materials: Internet access via laptop, tablet or mobile device, projector and screen for viewing video segments as whole class activity if providing face to face instruction, access to free Timeline tool from ReadWriteThink.org, other free web-based tools as noted.
+Suggested Materials: Internet access via laptop, tablet or mobile device, projector and screen for viewing video segments as a whole class activity if providing face-to-face instruction, access to free Timeline tool from ReadWriteThink.org, and other free web-based tools as noted.